oxcened/vault/README.md

 ## ✨ Roadmap

-- 📊 **Net Worth Tracking** – See all your assets and liabilities in one place.
+- **Net Worth Tracking** – A simple way to see assets and liabilities in one place.
-- 💰 **Cash Flow Insights** – Understand how your money moves.
+- **Cash Flow Insights** – A glance at how money moves over time.
-- 🛍️ **Expense Tracking** – Keep an eye on where you're spending.
+- **Expense Tracking** – A lightweight way to keep an eye on spending.
-- 🌍 **Multi-Currency Support** – Handle different currencies with live exchange rates.
+- **Multi-Currency Support** – Potential support for different currencies.
-- 📈 **Stock & Crypto Tracking** – Stay updated with market prices.
+- **Stock & Crypto Tracking** – Basic market tracking for stocks and crypto.
-- 🎨 **Slick UI** – Built with modern components for a smooth experience.
+- **Slick UI** – A clean and modern interface.

 ## Tech Stack